binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/analysis/protein-family-classification/README.md

 1. add _S. cerevisiae_ to the gene table, including its orthogroup mapping
 1. start a new Rmd by duplicating the previous one, use a sandbox folder?

+## 2020-06-05 [HB] Todo list
+1. Merge _S. cerevisiae_ results, add FaaPred flag, and repeat the orthomcl results
+    - percent of predicted adhesins mapped
+    - merge the three _C. auris_ adhesin sets
+    - proportion of predicted adhesins belonging to an orthogroup that is shared by at least two genomes
+1. Examine top orthogroup functions
+1. Export the sequences belonging to an orthogroup and explore their evolutionary relationship.

+# 2020-06-06 [HB] Continue with OrthoMCL analysis
+1. Downloaded orthogroup and other gene information for the four species (for _C. auris_ only B8441 is provided) from FungiDB beta (more details see `../../output/OrthoMCL/README.md`
+1. When examining gene members in a single orthogroup, I asked myself what does it mean when one species have multiple members in that orthogroup?
+Were they species specific duplicates or were they ancient duplications shared across several species?
+To answer this question, I tested one orthogroup, OG5_132054, by performing alignment and tree reconstruction.
+See `../../output/OrthoMCL/all-fungalRV-orthoMCL-v5/subset/README.md` for details.